fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	* - 1.
 Choices
 	  - Adding additional choices will increase the X-axis.
 Choice 1 and Choice 2, shown here, will appear on the X-axis (along the top of the question).
 Choices are commonly used as a means of better determining a respondents affinity toward a product, ie., "Like", "Hate", "N/A", etc.
 	* - 2.
 Variables
 	  - Adding additional variables will increase the X-axis.
-Varaible 1 and Variable 2, shown here, will appear on the Y-axis (along the side of hte question).
+Variable 1 and Variable 2, shown here, will appear on the Y-axis (along the side of the question).
 Variables are commonly used as a means conveying a certain product, ie., Apple, McDonalds, Telus, etc.

 Certain question types have specific options within the choices/variables that allow for a deeper integration of your desired goal and effect.